segura08m/InnerNode/README.md

 ## Concept

 A cross-chain bridge allows users to transfer assets or data from a source blockchain (e.g., Ethereum) to a destination blockchain (e.g., Polygon).
-A common architecture for this involves several key steps:
+This process typically involves several key steps:

 1.  **Locking/Burning on Source Chain**: A user deposits assets into a smart contract on the source chain.
 This contract locks the assets and emits an event (e.g., `BridgeTransferInitiated`) containing details of the transfer.
 2.  **Off-Chain Validation**: A network of off-chain nodes (validators, oracles, or listeners) constantly monitors the source chain for these specific events.